sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/equatorial-bulge/README.md

 I believe that changes in position on the spheroid will interact together with the tectonic plate structures to produce the final result; each location will need to be analyzed on a case-by-case basis based on the structure of the surrounding tectonic plates.
 Interestingly, the areas of greatest tectonic plate fracture are both located near the pivots.

-My analysis for the major plates follows:
+My analysis for the major plates follows [3]:

 ![eurasia](img/eurasian-plate.webp "eurasia")